tiacsys/bridle/boards/shields/grove/doc/index.rst

             .. note::

-               This board basically provides only some channels from a few timers as PWM to the outside.
-The SoC's ability to route channels to multiple pads may result in channels being connected in parallel.
+               This board basically provides all channels from all timers as PWM to the outside.
+However, the SoC's ability to route channels to multiple pads may result in channels being connected in parallel.
 The second table below shows the possibilities which channels can really be used independently at the associated signals of the